MileHacker Logo

 China's Most Beautiful Countryside

-• Wuyuan comprises an assortment of exceptionally well-preserved Hui-style ancient villages.
+• Wuyuan comprises a collection of exceptionally well-preserved Hui-style ancient villages.

-• These villages feature distinctive white walls and black tiles, intricate wood carvings, and serene water features.
+• These villages feature distinctive white walls and black tiles, intricate carved wood, and serene water features.

 • Each village possesses its own unique character, offering a glimpse into traditional rural Chinese life.